-Breast Augmentation, also referred to as augmentation mammaplasty and breast enlargement, is performed to increase breast size and/or fix breast asymmetry.
+Our Fairfield County breast augmentation, also referred to as augmentation mammaplasty and breast enlargement, is performed for patients desiring an increased breast size, breast shape, volume and position, and/or want to fix breast asymmetry.
 Breasts can be enlarged with implants or by fat transplantation.
 Augmentation mammaplasty is not a substitute for mastopexy, which is a procedure to “lift” breasts that sag significantly.

-Silicone and saline are the two implant types most commonly used in augmentation mammaplasty.
+Silicone and saline are the two breast implant types most commonly used in augmentation mammaplasty.
 Silicone implants feel more like natural breasts than saline ones.
 However, if a saline implant ruptures, the saline is naturally absorbed by the body, whereas if a silicone implant has an extracapsular rupture (a rupture to the outer capsule), silicone filler leaks into the body, possibly resulting in inflammatory nodules or enlarged lymph glands.

 Other types of implants include “gummy bear,” round, smooth and textured.

 Implants are placed behind each breast, underneath either breast tissue or the chest-wall muscle.
 The procedure is typically performed with general anesthesia, although local anesthesia combined with a sedative may be used.
 Incisions are made in inconspicuous places (in the armpit, in the crease on the underside of the breast, or around the areola) to minimize scar visibility.
 The breast is then lifted, creating a pocket into which the implant is inserted.

 Advantages of implant placement behind the chest-wall muscle include a possible reduced risk of capsular contracture (hardening of scar tissue around implant), and less interference during mammograms.
 Disadvantages include the possible need for drainage tubes, and a longer recovery period.
 Advantages of implant placement beneath breast tissue include that the breasts move more naturally as the patient uses her chest muscles, and that slight breast sagging is corrected.